manojtpillai/kubuculum/README.md

 By convention, the role name prefix (e.g. bench_ ) is chosen to denote the type of role.

-The playbooks expect each type of role to support certain "actions" like start, stop, that make sense for that type of role.
-Each action generally maps to an ansible playlist to accomplish that action.

-### Benchmark Roles

-Many storage benchmarks, e.g. ycsb, sysbench, have a load phase, where a data set is created, and a run phase, where a representative workload is executed against the previously created data set.
-It is useful for various reasons to have benchmark roles that maintain this separation.

-Benchmark roles are written to support the following actions:
-1. prepare: corresponds to the load phase of many benchmarks.
-1. run: corresponds to the run phase of many benchmarks.
-1. gather: collect benchmark results and any related output.
-1. cleanup: delete any resources created by the role.

-It is upto the individual benchmark role to decide what tasks are performed for each action.

-### CALM Roles

-CALM stands for Controlled Ambient Load Mixing, a benchmarking technique meant for environments where applications coexist with noisy-neighbors.
-These roles generally setup a steady background load, so that a benchmark role can then be run with that load in the background to gauge the impact of such noise.

-CALM roles are written to support the following actions:
-1. start:
-1. ensure_ready: will wait until initialization has completed and the steady load is being generated.
-1. gather: collect output for the calm role.
-1. stop:

-### Stats Roles

-These roles collect CPU, memory, disk and other statistics during the run.
-Currently, a single stats role exists: stats_sysstat, but that will likely change in future. stats_systat uses a daemonset to start privileged pods on each of a subset of the kubernetes nodes.
-The pods collect iostat, top (thread and process level) and sar output from the nodes.

-stats roles are written to support the following actions:
-1. start
-1. gather
-1. stop

-### Playbooks

-The main playbook for executing benchmark runs is perform_benchrun.yml.
-The code is simple and readable, and probably does not need more explanation.

-The playbook has an option, enabled by default, to drop caches between benchmark prepare and benchmark run phases.
-Currently, this is the only place where caches are dropped.
-The ability to drop caches at arbitrary points in a benchmark's execution has not yet been implemented.
-The drop-caches functionality is currently only implemented for rook-ceph because that is the only storage solution this tool has been used with.

 ## Additional Details